FIG-01 · ENTHUSIAST HYDROGEN

 target.

-Our own data, the USGS PP-1900 assessment, and gas sample publications from May 2025 confirm that high-purity hydrogen is available from these processes in our target areas.
+Our research since 2023, the USGS PP-1900 assessment, and gas sample publications from May 2025 confirm that high-purity hydrogen is available from these processes in our target areas.
 Now we have to recover it.

 USGS prospectivity score 0.85 / 1.0